JephyBoii/CW2024/README.md

 has a different spawn pattern and pass requirement.

 ### 4. LevelTwoTwo.java
-a new boss level which displays a new basckground image and spawns a new boss. also spawns enemies.
+a new boss level which displays a new background image and spawns a new boss. also spawns enemies.

 ### 5. EnemyPlaneTwo.java